Thunder’s Mouth Theatre presents a new kind of theatre, an audio drama podcast.

-Helen Docherty is in her 70s, happily living on her own in her London flat, except when her family decide to invade her space “to look after her”, or because they want her to fix them.
+“Am I Old Yet?” features 77 year old Helen Docherty, living on her own, except when her family decide to invade her space “to look after her”, or because they want her to fix them.
 Helen is determined to claim her space as ‘elder’, ‘senior’, ‘crone’ with dignity, honesty and joy.
 Although the dignity part is proving the most difficult…

-This is a Thunder’s Mouth Theatre project, created during lockdown.
-We get through a lot of coffee as we are writing, recording and editing the programme.
-If you’d like to support in a small way, you can buy us a coffee here.
+This is a Thunder’s Mouth Theatre online performance project, created by Flloyd Kennedy during the pandemic.
+She gets through a lot of coffee as she writes, records and edits the programme.
+The guests are also freelance performers, and if you’d like to support us in a small way, you can buy us a coffee here.

 Also, it would be wonderful if you could find the time to rate and review the podcast via the link.

 Please help spread the word by telling friends and sharing on social media using the hashtag #AmIOldYetPodcast .
 Additionally, you can subscribe (or follow) the podcast on your preferred app.
 Here are links to some of the most popular Apps

 ***** I have listened to four of Flloyd’s podcasts on being a woman of a ‘certain age’.
 It can be said that the older generation have been voiced out by the younger in the past.
 Now it is their turn!